ASTRONOE/Experimental_analysis/README.md

 # Experimental_analysis
-This is a repo that contains all my data on science mathematical, and algorithmic experiments
+I just took a test a Data Analytics test on Turing.
+This file contains some of the answers.
+I encourage anyone who wants to go into data science and analytics to become familiar with the SciPy library.
+It helps....